CamK06/QNotepad/README.md

 git clone https://github.com/Starman0620/QNotepad --recursive
 ```

-## Linux/BSD
+## Linux, BSD & Haiku
-Ensure you have the necessary Qt dependencies before building.
-On Ubuntu and related distros, the `qt5-default` package should be enough.
+Ensure you have the Qt5 development dependencies installed.
+If you don't know what these are, you can search online for your respective system.

 Build the code: